tari-project/rfcs/src/RFC/MinoTari/TIP-RFC-MT-0004_MinoTari_PoW_Difficulty_changes.md

 -   Requires a hard fork.
 -   Changes block-time dynamics under certain hash rate distributions.
 -   May introduce more short-term variance in block intervals.
+-   Does not prevent pools from switching between RxT and RxM.

 ### Neutral